melsaka/mediafile/README.md

 # MediaFile

-Upload files and images to your laravel app with less effort.
+Simplify the process of adding files and images to your Laravel app.

 ## Features